 Behind the NBA’s Big Merch Business

-When it comes to the US’s four major league sports, the NFL, NBA, MLB, and NHL, most fans know that football reigns supreme in viewership and revenue.
+When it comes to the US’s four major league sports, the NFL, NBA, MLB, and NHL, most fans know that football reigns supreme in viewership and revenue for the overall business.
 However, the NBA has long rivaled the NFL in terms of innovation and popularity.

 The NBA knows how to turn a star athlete like Michael Jordan or LeBron James into an international superstar while also pulling in nearly $9 billion (according to Forbes for the 2017-18 season).
 The highest-paid NBA players will earn the most outside of their annual salaries.